Richajain02/Assigment-6/Richa_Jain_PromptEngineering.md

 ### 1.1 Scenario B: Professional Email

-Goal:Politely decline a job offer while keeping a positive relationship.
+Goal: Politely decline a job offer while keeping a positive relationship.

 A. Initial Prompt (V1): Write an email declining a job offer.
 Output Issue: The email sounded too short and impersonal.